spl0k/supysonic/README.md

 client offers you the option, you'll have to disable the token based authentication for it to work.

+## Running the daemon

+_Supysonic_ comes with an optional daemon service that currently provides the following features:
+- background scans
-## Watching library changes
+- library changes detection

+First of all, the daemon allows running backgrounds scans, meaning you can start scans from the CLI and do something else while it's scanning (otherwise the scan will block the CLI until it's done).
+Background scans also enable the web UI to run scans, while you have to use the CLI to do so if you don't run the daemon.

-Instead of manually running a scan every time your library changes, you can run a watcher that will listen to any library change and update the database accordingly.
+Instead of manually running a scan every time your library changes, the daemon can listen to any library change and update the database accordingly.
+This watcher is started along with the daemon but can be disabled to only keep background scans.

-The watcher is `supysonic-watcher`, it is a non-exiting process.
-If you want to keep it running in background, either use the old `nohup` or `screen` methods, or start it as a simple _systemd_ unit (unit file not included).
+The daemon is `supysonic-daemon`, it is a non-exiting process.
+If you want to keep it running in background, either use the old `nohup` or `screen` methods, or start it as a _systemd_ unit (see the very basic _supysonic-daemon.service_ file).

 ## Upgrading